This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 --override-existing-serviceaccounts

-• Verify that the service account is annotated correctly.
-An example is shown below:
+Verify that the service account is annotated correctly with the IAM role:

 kubectl describe sa node-problem-detector -n neuron-healthcheck-system